Linear stability of flow in a 90-degree bend: Introduction

-Park\&Park \cite{park2014streamwise} studied nonlinear stability of the smooth bent flow in the case of small bent angles which were less than 60 degrees and a large bending radius.
+Donghun\&Seung Park\cite{park2014streamwise} studied nonlinear stability of the smooth bent flow in the case of small bent angles which were less than 60 degrees and a large bending radius.
 For such small curvature stability modes shape close to the case of the straight Pouiseuille flow.
-Park\&Park describe the nonlinear interaction of the oblique waves, and the amplification of streamwise streaks and vortices.
+They describe the nonlinear interaction of the oblique waves, and the amplification of streamwise streaks and vortices.
 The amplitude of the streaks increases in the bend and the outlet branch, but the streamwise vortices increases only in the bend.

-From this bibliographic review, one can conclude that 90-degree bent flow stability has not been studied before.
-This research closes this gap in the knowledge.
-The study was carried out at one intermediate value of the bending radius, except the three-dimensional stability analysis, when the critical Reynolds numbers were obtained for a set of the bent radii.
+Niu\&Dou\cite{niu2013stability}, Lupi et al.\cite{lupi2020global} studied the stability of the flow in 90-degree pipe bends.
+Niu\&Dou considered the square cross-section duct using energy gradient theory.
+Lupi et al.\cite{lupi2020global} investigated a bend of circular pipe and they found using direct numerical modeling that the flow was stable for $Re<2500$.
+A pair of counter-rotating Dean vortices was observed.
+The presence of two recirculation regions is detected inside the bend: one on the outer wall and the other on the inner side right after the bend.
+At $Re>2500$, a periodically oscillating flow was caused by a linear mode, which becomes growing at $Re=2531$.
+Lupi et al. concluded that the disturbances increase inside the outer recirculation bubble due to a large shear in the backflow.